ethgasstation/ethgasstation-api/README.md

 specifications.
 It should be assumed that running code on `/v0/` will likely break on official endpoints in the future.

+This API is unstable and in active development.
+It is not officially supported at this time.

 ## Installation

 To run: